Vulva: Vestibule

-The area between the labia minora where the vaginal introitus and the urinary meatus (openings of the vagina and urethra respectively) are located is the vestibule.
+The vestibule is the area between the labia minora, where the vaginal introitus and the urinary meatus - the openings of the vagina and urethra respectively - are located.
 The meatus is below the clitoris and atop the introitus.
 The introitus is sometimes partly covered by a membrane called the hymen.
 The hymen will usually rupture during the first episode of vigorous sex, and the blood produced by this rupture has been seen to signify virginity.
 However, the hymen may also rupture spontaneously during exercise or be stretched by normal activities such as the use of tampons and menstrual cups, or be so minor as to be unnoticeable, or be absent.
 In some rare cases, the hymen may completely cover the introitus, requiring a surgical procedure called a hymenotomy.
 Two greater vestibular glands known as Bartholin's glands open into either side of the introitus and secrete a mucous vaginal lubricant.
 The openings of the lesser vestibular glands, known as Skene's glands, are found on either side of the urethral meatus.